shady-byte/Weather-App/README.md

 5. Run the app on an emulator or physical device.

 ## Acknowledgments
-- Thanks to weatherstack.com for providing the weather data API.
+- Thanks to weatherstack for providing the weather data API.
 - Thanks to countrystatecity for providing the country/state data API.

 ## Screenshots